Auraelius/playful-clock/readme.md

 `npm run start-redis`

 and adjust it to match your installation.
-(Currently we have a simple install that isn't as secure as we'd like.
-We'll be moving this to a more secure install and then we'll take away this note.)
+(Currently I have a simple install that isn't as secure as I'd like.
+I'll be moving this to a more secure install and then I'll take away this note.)

 1. On raspi this requires that  `arduinix/worker.js` runs as root (so it has permissions to manipulate the hardware GPIO pins).